petaki/probe/README.md

 ### Alarm Filter

 Reduces alarm noise by requiring sustained threshold violations before firing and enforcing a cooldown between alarms.
-Requires Redis to be configured.
+Requires Redis to be configured, and the data log for the wait.

 #### Alarm Filter Enabled